datweeds/debate/docs/index.md

 ### New Vote

 === "Business Guidance"
-    Simple overview: How to use the feature from a user perspective.
+    Simple overview: How to use the feature from a user perspective. xxx

     This is the default view shown to business users.
     Additional paragraphs go here, also indented by 4 spaces.

 === "Technical Guidance"
-    Deep dive: Implementation details, configs, errors.
+    Deep dive: Implementation details, configs, errors. xxx

     tester